 There are several types of physical therapy available, each designed to address specific health conditions and injuries.
 Some of the most common types of physical therapy include:

-Orthopedic physical therapy focuses on the diagnosis, treatment, and management of musculoskeletal injuries and conditions.
+- Orthopedic Physical Therapy: Orthopedic physical therapy focuses on the diagnosis, treatment, and management of musculoskeletal injuries and conditions.
 It is commonly used to treat injuries such as fractures, sprains, and strains, as well as chronic conditions such as arthritis and back pain.

-Neurological physical therapy focuses on the treatment and management of neurological conditions, such as stroke, Parkinson’s disease, and multiple sclerosis.
+- Neurological Physical Therapy: Neurological physical therapy focuses on the treatment and management of neurological conditions, such as stroke, Parkinson’s disease, and multiple sclerosis.
 It is designed to help individuals regain function, mobility, and independence after a neurological injury or condition.

-Cardiopulmonary physical therapy focuses on the treatment and management of cardiovascular and respiratory conditions, such as heart disease and chronic obstructive pulmonary disease (COPD).
+- Cardiopulmonary Physical Therapy: Cardiopulmonary physical therapy focuses on the treatment and management of cardiovascular and respiratory conditions, such as heart disease and chronic obstructive pulmonary disease (COPD).
 It is designed to help individuals improve their breathing, endurance, and overall physical function.

-Pediatric physical therapy is designed to help children and adolescents with developmental delays, injuries, and conditions.
+- Pediatric Physical Therapy: Pediatric physical therapy is designed to help children and adolescents with developmental delays, injuries, and conditions.
 It focuses on improving physical function, mobility, and overall quality of life.

 What is Rehabilitation?